Users

 4. Bring everything together into one centralized place (we used Sharepoint for our Design System)

-Document and create an inventory of all the components.
 This was a huge task because we have 30+ applications spread across 10 different domains.
 I went through each application and took screenshots of components we had in each of the applications.
 Some of the components are pretty standard (such as typography, buttons, font icons, etc.) so those were a little easier to capture.

 In addition to the screenshots, I also reached out to each designer to provide me with components that I may have missed while putting together the inventory.
 I wanted this to be a collaborative effort, so I made sure to include the internal designers as I was working on this.
 We use Material UI for our front-end framework, so I also reviewed and listed out components from there, noting any overlap or items missing.

-Start creating pages and components in Adobe XD.
 I started with the simpler components because it's always best to start with the smallest components and work up from there, basically building up to more complex components.

 During the creation of the components, I grouped them in the asset panel in meaningful categories.
 I also included usage guidelines on each page that housed a component.
 In the future, I plan to add working examples to this so that designers can see the components in use.
 Since we deal with such complex data-heavy applications, it's crucial to see how an application is using a component.